particle-iot/docs/src/content/reference/device-os/firmware.md

 {{/if}}

 {{#if has-cellular}}
 The Electron and Boron maintain the cellular connection for the duration of the sleep when  `SLEEP_NETWORK_STANDBY` is given as the last parameter value.
-On wakeup, the device is able to reconnect to the cloud much quicker, at the expense of increased power consumption.
+On wakeup, the device is able to reconnect to the cloud much quicker, at the expense of increased power consumption during sleep.
+Roughly speaking, for sleep periods of less than 15 minutes, `SLEEP_NETWORK_STANDBY` uses less power.

+For sleep periods of less than 5 minutes you must use `SLEEP_NETWORK_STANDBY`.
+Your SIM can be blocked by your mobile carrier for aggressive reconnection if you reconnect to cellular very frequently.
+Using `SLEEP_NETWORK_STANDBY` keeps the connection up and prevents your SIM from being blocked.
 {{/if}}